basicallydan/danhough.com/busking/2018-04-07-leicester-square.md

 {% include _figure.html src="/img/busking/2018-04-07-leicester-square-pitch.jpg" caption="The pitch" %}

 Adelaide and Pablo filmed me twice, once at the beginning and once at the end.
-So, keep an eye out for that footage!
+I'll share the footage as soon as I can.

 <h4 style="margin:0 auto;max-width:730px">The Croatian school trip</h4>